sumanjs/suman/README.md

 const Test = suman.init(module);

-Test.describe('ES6/ES7 API Example', function(xxx, assert, path, http){   // this is our root test suite
+Test.describe('ES6/ES7 API Example', function(baz, assert, path, http){   // this is our root test suite.

     // we have injected some core modules by name (http, assert, path)
-    // we have also injected a module in our own project, xxx
+    // we have also injected a module from our own project, baz

      this.beforeEach((t, done, fatal) => {